Pyar Ka Mausam: Plot

 Seema is the only child of widowed Mohan, who is adopted by Mohan's boss, Sardar Ranjit Singh, who has no heir to his estate, as his daughter, Jamuna, eloped with a poor peasant, Gopal.
 Ranjit does not get along with his step-brother, Shankar.
-Jamuna manages to placate her dad, & he goes to her house, only to find it in flames with Gopal burned to death, and their son, Sunder, missing.
+Jamuna manages to placate her dad, and he goes to her house, only to find it in flames with Gopal burned to death, and their son, Sunder, missing.
 Years later, Seema has now grown up and meets with a young man named Pyarelal in Ooty.
 She meets him a year later, but this time he introduces himself as Jhatpat Singh, a man she was supposedly engaged to in their childhood.
 Shortly thereafter she meets with the real Jhatpat Singh, and changes her mind about the fake Jhatpat Singh alias Pyarelal.
-Now Sunil knows that he was adopted and understands that he was the lost son of Gopal.
+Now, Sunil knows that he was adopted and understands that he was the lost son of Gopal.
 He goes to Sardar Ranjit Singh and appoints to be an estate manager.
-There he meets Seema again and they rekindle their romance.
+There, he meets Seema again and they rekindle their romance.
 By that time, planning to steal away property, Shankar sends his son as the lost son of Jamuna and Gopal.
 Ranjit Singh believes him and wants to marry Seema to Shankar's son.
 After some misunderstandings, family finally reunites and Jamuna's sanity returns.
 Movie ends with the marriage of Seema and Sunil/Sunder.

-It is one of two films in which Music Director Rahul Dev Burman plays a role of Jhatpat Singh's assistant in the film apart from giving the music for the film, the other being Bhoot Bungla.
+It is one of two films in which music director, Rahul Dev Burman, plays an acting role (of Jhatpat Singh's assistant) in the film apart from giving the music for the film; the other being Bhoot Bungla.